Nice to meet you.

 The truth is that your product may be the ideal solution for countless buyers, but it’s nearly impossible to be the perfect solution for everyone.
 Whether their complaints are justifiable or not, embracing both positive and negative reviews can lead to greater outcomes.

-Why software vendors need to embrace the good and bad
+Why software vendors need to embrace the good with the bad

 Despite your instincts telling you to only focus on positive reviews, there’s value in all the reviews you receive.
 Here’s a list of our top reasons why you want real, authentic reviews from your customers and why you should respond to all of them.